 5. Understand their recovery process if they’re in one

-Does your adult child have a history of eating disorder, substance abuse, self-harm, depression, anxiety, and any other mental health condition and/or behavioral addiction?
+Does your adult child have an eating disorder, substance abuse, self-harm, depression, anxiety, and any other mental health condition and/or behavioral addiction?
 If so, you need to be conscious of their recovery process and how it is impacted by family gatherings.

 If your child is in the active stages of recovery, which varies but can easily continue for five years or more of abstinence/remission, then you need to monitor the environment carefully and consider whether you need to remove any triggers.
 Your child’s recovery should be a priority for you and every member of the family.
 If you can facilitate a safe environment for your adult child’s recovery, they are more likely to continue coming back.